Josh Richardson Player Props: Pelicans vs. Clippers

-Josh Richardson's New Orleans Pelicans take on the Los Angeles Clippers at 10:30 PM ET on Saturday.
+Josh Richardson and the rest of the New Orleans Pelicans will be facing off versus the Los Angeles Clippers on Saturday at 8:30 PM ET.

-In this piece we'll examine Richardson's stats and trends, helping you with your prop bets.
+Below we will look at Richardson's stats and trends, helping you make good predictions on prop bets.

 Josh Richardson Prop Bets vs. the Clippers